al-jazeera-america/sprout-wrap/README.md

 ### 4. Install soloist & and other required gems

+    ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
-    \curl -sSL https://get.rvm.io | bash -s stable --ruby gem install bundler
+    \curl -sSL https://get.rvm.io | bash -s stable --ruby
+    # FIXME: at this point you need to open the same dir in a new Terminal window
+    gem install bundler
     bundle